paulscherrerinstitute/bsread_python/Readme.md

 A standard Anaconda distribution comes with all the required dependencies except mflow.

-## Build
+## Anaconda
 To build the Anaconda package for this library

-1. Update the version numbers in conda-recipe/bsread/meta.yaml
+1. Update the version numbers in conda-recipe/meta.yaml
-2. Go to conda-recipe
+2. Create package: `conda build conda-recipe`
-3. conda build bsread
+3. Upload package: `anaconda upload <path_to.tar.bz2_file>`